 - The claimant can bring direct proceedings in respect of transferred rights against an insurer without having established and quantified the insolvent insured’s liability (s.1(3)).
 Crucially the claimant cannot enforce those rights without having established and quantified that liability.
 Unlike under the 1930 Act, a direct action can be brought against the insurers in a single set of proceedings obviating the need first to apply to have a company restored to the Register of Companies before it is sued.

 - The ways to establish and quantify the insured’s liability for the purposes of enforcement under s.1(4) are judgment, arbitration award, settlement or by simply asking the court for a declaration under s.2.
 A declaration would be to the effect of the insured’s liability to the claimant and the insurer’s potential liability to the claimant.

-Recent cases within my practice provide a warning of how an insurer may thwart a claimant’s pursuit of compensation.
+Recent cases I have considered provide a warning of how an insurer may thwart a claimant’s pursuit of compensation.

 The first case involved the 1930 Act as the defendant company’s tort predated the 2010 Act’s implementation.
 The company was subsequently dissolved.
 There was no direct right against the insurer under the 1930 Act without first establishing the liability of the insured and the extent of that liability.
 The claimant considered applying to court for the company to be restored to the Register.
 It would have been both fruitless and costly.
 The insurer disclosed its intention not to indemnify the insured following a failure to comply with notification requirements under the policy.